marekjm/bearton/doc/elements_meta_file.markdown

 **`singular`**

 If set to true, only one such element can be created -- commands to create another such element will fail.
+Singular specifier has effects only on buildable elements because only they can create entries in database.